laurapacilio/laurapacilio.github.io/README.md

 ## About Me
 From software documentation to internal engineering newsletters, my greatest strength is distilling complex ideas and processes into clear and compelling content that streamlines work, drives alignment, and engages a wide range of audiences.
+Throughout my career, I've also enjoyed coaching non-writers, collaborating with product and design teams, and finding ways to bring technology to life.

 <a href="https://www.linkedin.com/in/laura-pacilio/">Find me on LinkedIn</a>
 <br><br>